Rainmaking (ritual): China

 Wu Shamans in ancient China performed sacrificial rain dance ceremonies in times of drought.
 Wu anciently served as intermediaries with nature spirits believed to control rainfall and flooding.

 "Shamans had to carry out an exhausting dance within a ring of fire until, sweating profusely, the falling drops of perspirations produced the desired rain."

-European Rainmakers
+Europe

 Roman religion had a ceremony called the aquaelicium (Latin: "calling the waters") which sought to produce rain in times of drought.
 During the ceremony, the pontifices had the lapis manalis ("Water-flowing stone".
 Festus distinguishes it from another lapis manalis, "stone of the Manes") brought from its usual resting place, the Temple of Mars in Clivo near the Porta Capena, into the Senate.
 Offerings were made to Jupiter petitioning for rain, and water was ceremonially poured over the stone.

 Caloian, Dodola and Perperuna, among other terms, refer to a family of Slavic and Romanian rainmaking rituals, some of which survived into the 20th century.